 Too much clutter – If you take a photo of something you want to paint, have a think about the overall composition and try not to include too much unnecessary clutter.
 For example, if you want to paint a beautiful cliff ledge on the side of the ocean, don’t take a panoramic photo which includes the whole ocean.
 Take the photo you want to paint.

-Unrealistic alterations (significantly photoshopped) - A great photo to photographers does not exactly make a great reference photo for painting.
-You should try to avoid photos which have been significantly altered and appear unrealistic.
-You want to paint a photo which looks like something you would see in life.
+Unrealistic alterations (significantly photoshopped) – A great photo to photographers does not exactly make a great reference photo for painting.
+You should try to avoid photos that have been significantly altered and appear unrealistic.
+You want to paint a photo that looks like something you would see in life.

 Copyrighted – Please do not paint from a photo unless you know it is free of copyright.